 Upgraded mats can be purchased for the front floor, rear, trunk, and frunk.
-Tesla now provides all cars with basic mats for the front and second-row floor.
+Tesla provides all cars with basic black mats for the front and second-row floor.

 Primary mat sources:

 - CoverKing – Offers carpets specific for the Tesla front and back areas.
 They are available in a super plush 70 oz and 40 oz densities.
 Colors for both densities include Black, Gray, Oak (tan), and in 40 oz only, Charcoal.
 Available direct, through various dealers including Amazon and Costco.

 - Lloyds – They offer a huge range of colors, sizes, and types and offer Tesla specific mats for the cabin, frunk, and rear cargo areas.
 Color choices differ depending on the Lloyds mat type you order.
 The Lux, at 48 oz, and Ultimat at 32 oz, appear to be the most popular styles – the Lux being the more plush and expensive.
 Lloyds mats are custom ordered through many online and direct retailers.
 Model S users report to match the black carpet, that the Black default seems to be the best color match in the Ultimat series, and Ebony for the Lux series.

 To match Tan leather seats in older cars, we put 6 samples against the center armrests of a Dec-2016 built car.
 We used the direct sun, but two different angles and turned the samples around in the bottom set, which changes the shading.
 Overall, the Sand and Java were a close match depending on the angle, We actually liked Beige a bit better being a touch darker.
 The Tan also looked good if you want an even darker carpet – maybe to hide dirt.
 It looks better in person than the photo shows.
 Sand and M Parchment were the lightest of the choices.
 We didn’t like Bamboo as it was clearly yellowish in some angles.